opencomputeproject/onie/docs/design-spec/nos_interface.rst

 Network Operating System Interface
 **********************************

-ONIE provides an environment for a NOS to perform system provisioning and maintainance operations, including:
+ONIE provides an environment for a network operating system (NOS) to perform system provisioning and maintainance operations, including:

 - Installing the NOS into the hardware
 - Reinstalling a different NOS